MFAP-1/fibia-game/README.md

             PRINT AQUI OU GIF

 ## About the game
 Fibia is a 2d tile based rpg (Role Playing Game).
-As such, you gain experience from slaying monsters in the arena, and when you level up, more challenging monsters will come after you.
+As such, you gain experience by slaying monsters in the arena, and when you level up, more challenging monsters will come after you.

 ## Play it now!
 Just follow the live link: xxxxxxx.